-WIOA State Plan Common Elements, 2020-2023
+&lt;sup>89 WIOA State Plan Common Elements, 2020-2023

-88 2020-2022 IWIB Strategic Plan
+90 2020-2022 IWIB Strategic Plan

-Illinois Workforce Innovation Board, Illinois WorkNet
+&lt;sup>91 Illinois Workforce Innovation Board, Illinois WorkNet d.

-d.
 TA description of how the Eligible Entity will ensure that the job opportunities created by the BEAD Program and other broadband funding programs are available to a diverse pool of workers.